blebon/phaseFieldFoam/docs/source/tutorials/phase.rst

 Mesh generation
 ---------------

-Generate the mesh in the case directory.
+Generate the mesh in the case directory using `blockMesh <https://doc.cfd.direct/openfoam/user-guide-v10/blockmesh>`_.

 .. code-block:: console